Estimated reading time: 8 minutes

 It is overwhelming to watch the news and see the unbelievable images of the flooding and devastation for the people on both coasts of Florida and along the east coast.

-It is difficult to turn on the news on any day and not see a report of some natural disaster or unexpected emergency.
+It is difficult to turn on the news and not see a report of some natural disaster or unexpected emergency.